 Advise any pregnant contact to get in touch with her lead maternity carer (LMC) to check her rubella status.

-- she has received at least two documented doses of rubella vaccine, OR
+- she has received at least two documented doses of a rubella-containing vaccine given at least four weeks apart and given after age 12 months, regardless of serology, OR

-- one dose of vaccine followed by a rubella antibody screening test showing a protective level of antibodies has been documented.
+- a previous antibody screening test has detected a protective level of antibodies, and this has been documented.

 Pregnant contacts whose immunity to rubella has not been confirmed must be investigated serologically as soon as possible in liaison with their LMC and primary health care doctor.
 The rash is not diagnostic and infection can occur without clinical symptoms.
 Discuss testing with an infectious diseases physician or a microbiologist.

 The laboratory should test for rubella IgM and IgG.
 No pregnant woman under 20 weeks’ gestation should have rubella diagnosed on IgM alone.
 The laboratory should store (frozen) an aliquot of serum for later testing in tandem with a follow-up sample.

 - If the sample is IgM positive, regardless of IgG, then a full assessment of the serological status is needed.
 Results must be interpreted in conjunction with the time lapse since exposure to determine whether or not acute infection has occurred.
 Consider further serum samples and/or testing in a reference laboratory.